 Numerous wonderful online businesses are doing excellently well.
 With their superiority in the technology they use, the performance of their websites is optimum.
 This significantly contributes to their success stories.
 It is no secret that a bad website performance will kill a business.
 No one wants to deal with slow and unresponsive web pages.
 It is nothing but torture that moves your prospects to seek out other alternatives- your competitors.

 The starting point is ofcourse, setting up your WordPress.
-Chandan Kumar, founder of Geekflare says When you are on shared hosting, you don’t have to worry about system administration as hosting company takes care of those in the backend.
-However, when your site is slow on shared hosting, need more capacity or need more control on a server then you can go for Cloud or VPS hosting.
+Chandan Kumar, founder of Geekflare says When you are on shared hosting, you don’t have to worry about system administration as the hosting company takes care of those in the backend.
+However, when your site is slow on shared hosting, need more capacity, or need more control on a server then you can go for Cloud or VPS hosting.